amoh-godwin/Articulae/mds/property_how_when_when_not.md

 # Controlling Properties like a Python Core Developer - When, How and When not.

-Python `property` is one you would know as an intermediate programmer, or you would go after if you were an intermediate developer and/or a big fan of Object oriented programming.
+Python `property` is one you would know as an intermediate programmer, or you would go after if you were an intermediate developer and/or a big fan of Object Oriented Programming (OOP).

 ## When would you want to use it